Jeffrey Hunter: Career after Fox

-King of Kings

 Nicholas Ray cast Hunter in the role of Jesus Christ in the $8 million epic King of Kings (1961), produced by Samuel Bronston.
-"I've broken my shackles at last," said Hunter at the time.
+"I've broken my shackles at last", said Hunter at the time.
 He told Louella Parsons, "Christ was a carpenter and 33 years old, and I am 33, and I suppose my physical measurements fitted the description in the New Testament.
 At the time of His death, He was robust, and not a delicate man."

-It was a difficult part, met by critical reaction that ranged from praise to ridicule.
-Hunter's youthful matinee-idol looks resulted in the film being derided as I Was a Teenage Jesus, despite the actor's age at the time.
-However, it was a big hit at the box office and remains one of Hunter's best-remembered roles.
-Hunter reflected two years after the film came out, "I still get an average of 1,500 letters a month from people who saw me in that film and share the beauty and inspiration I derived from it with me.
+It was a difficult part, met by critical reaction that ranged from praise to ridicule because of Hunter's youthful, matinee-idol appearance.
+However, the film was a box-office hit and remains one of Hunter's best-remembered roles.
+Hunter later said: "I still get an average of 1,500 letters a month from people who saw me in that film and share the beauty and inspiration I derived from it with me.
 There are some things that can't be measured in dollars and cents and how can anyone put a price—even the price of a million-dollar career—on the role of the greatest Being this mortal world has ever known?"

-When Hunter returned to Hollywood, he deliberately selected parts that were different - a psychopathic killer in an episode of Checkmate, and as the lead in a heist thriller Man-Trap (1961), directed by actor Edmond O'Brien.
+When Hunter returned to Hollywood, he deliberately selected parts that were different, such as that of a psychopathic killer in an episode of Checkmate and as the lead in a heist thriller Man-Trap (1961), directed by actor Edmond O'Brien.

-At Universal, he starred as another real-life figure from World War II, No Man Is an Island (1962), the story of George Ray Tweed.
-For his old Fox boss Darryl F. Zanuck, he joined an all-star cast in the World War II battle epic The Longest Day.
+At Universal, Hunter starred in No Man Is an Island (1962), the story of George Ray Tweed.
+He joined an all-star cast in the Fox World War II battle epic The Longest Day.
 Hunter provided a climactic heroic moment playing a sergeant who is killed while leading a successful attempt to breach the defense wall atop Omaha Beach in Normandy.

-He headed to Italy to make Gold for the Caesars (1963) with director Andre DeToth.
-He was set to co-star with Spencer Tracy and James Stewart in The Long Flight when he received an offer to appear in a TV show.
+He traveled to Italy to make Gold for the Caesars (1963) with director André de Toth.
+He was set to costar with Spencer Tracy and James Stewart in The Long Flight when he received an offer to appear in a television show.

-Temple Houston

-Having guest-starred on television dramas since the mid-1950s, Hunter was then offered a two-year contract by Warner Bros. studio boss Jack Warner that included starring as circuit-riding Texas lawyer Temple Lea Houston, the youngest son of Sam Houston, in the NBC series Temple Houston (1963–1964), which Hunter's production company co-produced.
+Having guest-starred on television dramas since the mid-1950s, Hunter was offered a two-year contract by Warner Bros. studio head Jack Warner that included a starring role as circuit-riding Texas lawyer Temple Lea Houston, the youngest son of Sam Houston, in the NBC series Temple Houston (1963–1964), which Hunter's production company coproduced.